 If you’re concerned about a hobby loss challenge, there are steps you can take to challenge-proof your business.

 - Keep thorough business books and records, and use those records to review and improve performance.
+If you’re looking to improve your invoicing process, download an invoice template.
+This will keep your better organized, without a doubt.

 - Maintain separate business bank accounts and credit cards.